-The company’s appointed successor would take on the executive’s title and step into two of the seven work silos.
+The organization’s appointed successor would take on the executive’s title and step into two of the seven work silos.

 As for the remaining five silos, we gave the company two options.

-Either they could give the successor a support team to manage those silos for him, or the company could split those 5 silos off of the job’s role and hand them over to qualified staff.
+Either they could works on the development of a support team to manage those silos for the next leaders, or the leaders could split those 5 silos off of the job’s role and hand them over to qualified staff.

 By following our specialized succession process, this high-stakes company was able to seamlessly retire the executive and replace him with an efficient set of successors.